 Favourite quote: “The plural of anecdote is not evidence.”

 Years of experience: Four as a content marketing strategist, 20 as a small business marketer

 Industry affiliations: MPI Southern California, GMIC

-Favourite reading: Copyblogger; Conferences That Work; It’s All Virtual; Sustainable Destinations; Plannerwire; V3 Integrated Marketing; DIY Blogger; Jeff Bullas Blog; Reality is Broken; Trust Agents; Delivering Happiness; All Harry Potter; Orson Scott Card; Autobiography of a Yogi; A Course in Miracles; All Dune Books; A Stranger in a Strange Land
+Favourite reading: Copyblogger; Conferences That Work; It’s All Virtual; Sustainable Destinations; Plannerwire; V3 Integrated Marketing; DIY Blogger; Jeff Bullas blog; Reality is Broken; Trust Agents; Delivering Happiness; all Harry Potter; Orson Scott Card; Autobiography of a Yogi; A Course in Miracles; all Dune Books; A Stranger in a Strange Land

 Proud moment: Completing two research papers for MPI—one on virtual meetings and one on hybrid events—with an AMAZING team; joining The Conference Publishers and helping to launch Smarter Shift.

 Favourite quote: “Everyone has the right to make an ass of themselves.
 You can’t let the world judge you too much.”

 Years of experience: As a writer and editor, 35.
 As a human, considerably more than that.